Dubai Metro: Safety

 Emergency stop buttons, intercoms and platform screen doors with corresponding flashing light signals are installed at every station for the safety of the passengers.
 Trains are equipped with emergency stop buttons, door release levers, intercoms and fire extinguishers.
 CCTV is operational throughout the entire network and in trains and police officers are regularly on patrol in the stations, especially during rush hours.

-Telecommunication
+Wi-Fi

-Wi-Fi connectivity is available across all trains and stations which and is provided by du which is in par with the Wi-Fi UAE program which provides Wi-Fi connectivity across major parts of UAE.
+Wi-Fi connectivity is available across all trains and stations and is provided by du which is in par with the Wi-Fi UAE program which provides Wi-Fi connectivity across major parts of UAE.
 Mobile phone coverage is available across the entire network of the metro.
 The metro itself has Wi-Fi connectivity inside for the commuters to access with two tiers of Internet access with the normal service being free whereas the premium service can be accessed by a nominal fee.

 Travelling

 The Dubai Transport is divided into 4 tiers (5 zones).
 The prices were slightly increased as of 11 November 2014.
 The cheapest ticket (not preloaded, and not in the "gold" class) with a distance not more than 3 km cost 3 AED (about $0.82) – the equivalent of Tier 0, and most costly single trip (Tier 3, exceed 2 zones, and paper not preloaded ticket also) 7.5 AED (about $2.04) and was not increased from opening.
 Tier 1 is one zone trip, where the travel exceeds 3 km, Tier 2 is neighbouring 2 zones travel.
 Also (excluding Gold class) using cards there is "no more paying" – a free rest of day travel if the cost exceeds 14 AED (about $3.81).